apache/rya/extras/rya.manual/src/site/markdown/sm-simpleaqr.md

 -->
 # Simple Add Query and Remove of Statements

-This quick tutorial will give a small example on how to add, query, and remove statements from Rya
+This quick tutorial will give a small example on how to add, query, and remove statements from Apache Rya

 ## Code